Suggester/Documentation/articles/translating.md

 - The first field, named "English String", shows the original string you have to translate in your language, easy!

-- A few pixels below, you can see the "Raw Content" field, which basically shows the content with no magic used (no markdown no nothing).
+- A few pixels below, you can see the "**Raw Content**" field, which basically shows the content with no magic used (no markdown no nothing).
 It is used to show how to add markdown and hyperlinks to the string.

-- Another few pixels and you'll meet the "Context" field, it adds more details to each string to facilitate translation, especially for languages using gendered words or different grammatical syntaxes.
+- Another few pixels and you'll meet the "**Context**" field, it adds more details to each string to facilitate translation, especially for languages using gendered words or different grammatical syntaxes.

-- Finally, the "Parameters" field lists, if any, all placeholders present in the string to translate.
+- Finally, the "**Parameters**" field lists, if any, all placeholders present in the string to translate.

 ![Translation Embed Fields](https://cdn.discordapp.com/attachments/769650556502409226/769980267124490270/unknown.png)

-The process has now started!
-To correctly translate, don't forget to add the [markdown](https://support.discord.com/hc/en-us/articles/210298617) (bold, italic, codeblocks etc).

 ### The DOs and DONTs when translating